21

 The 2022 classification signs

-In France, it is Atout France that defines the classification criteria and COFRAC that accredits the organisations that can audit the establishments.
-This classification is not compulsory for hotels, some are satisfied, for example, with the rating on review platforms such as Google, TripAdvisor or Booking.
-Every 5 years, hotels must be audited again to keep their category.
+In France, it is Atout France that defines the ranking criteria, and COFRAC accredits the organisations that can audit the establishments.
+This classification is not compulsory for hotels; some are content, for example, with their rating on review platforms such as Google, TripAdvisor or Booking.
+Every 5 years, hotels must be audited again to retain their category.

 The principle